 - Data Resources

 Purdue Extension recognizes that thriving communities need to be economically successful.
 Communities with an active and sustained economic development strategy will plant seeds of success locally and regionally—and BR&E should be part of that equation.
-Over time, a quality BR&E program improves the business operating climate, ensures competition remains healthy, provides quality jobs and employment opportunities and assists in stabilizing the economy.
+Over time, a quality and targeted BR&E program improves the business operating climate, ensures competition remains healthy, provides quality jobs and employment opportunities and assists in stabilizing the economy.

 Existing businesses and the local workforce are key “barometers” of a community’s economic health (as a place to live, work and play).
 Research shows that small businesses are the major drivers of job growth.
 In Indiana, 85 percent of all existing businesses employ less than 100 people.
 They are the often-overlooked growth machine of the state—and the ones most likely to add new jobs to their portfolio.
 BR&E is intended to help focus the energies of community stakeholders on the economic assets that already exist in their cities, counties and regions, making them stronger and more resilient over time.

 Every community is different yet has a similar set of stakeholders who should serve on the BR&E taskforce.
 One individual will likely emerge as the local coordinator of BR&E efforts, and the taskforce will serve as their team guiding the efforts.
 Stakeholders to consider include:

 Taskforce members should be considered for the skills, knowledge and expertise they possess as well as their ability to process information in a timely manner to address any issues/topics that may arise.

 Assistant Director/Program Leader of the Extension Community Development

 Purdue Extension Community Development Regional Educator, Southeast District

 Purdue Extension Community Development Regional Educator, Southwest District